 The five-day festival begins with Dhanteras, and gold plays a key role in its story.
 According to mythology, King Hima’s son was saved from a fate of death by snakebite thanks to a large distracting pile of gold at the family’s door.
 This legend has inspired a tradition of buying gold on Dhanteras to ensure good luck.

 Lakshmi, the Hindu goddess of fortune and prosperity, is synonymous with gold and is considered by many to be an important part of Diwali.

 It’s easy to see how gold is such a central part of the festival of lights.
 However, while gold jewellery has been the favoured gift for a long time, gold bullion is leading the way with a modern update on tradition.
 The demand for gold varies throughout the year, but we often see a spike just before a major holiday like Diwali, with buyers rushing to snap up bars and coins in smaller quantities, which can be given as gifts.

-The Britannia minted gold bar brings together time-honoured tradition and minting excellence in 1g and 5g editions for the first time.
+Our Britannia minted gold bars also bring together time-honoured tradition and minting excellence in 1g and 5g editions.
 Each bar is imprinted with a unique serial number and is beautifully presented in colourful, henna-style packaging, ready to give to your loved ones this Diwali.